Middle Tennessee: Air, rail, and water

 Nashville International Airport (BNA) is the region's primary airport and the busiest airport in Tennessee.
-The WeGo Star is a commuter rail service that serves Nashville and its eastern suburbs of Mt.
-Juliet and Lebanon.
+The WeGo Star is a single line commuter rail service, with stops in Mt.
+Juliet and Lebanon, Nashville's eastern suburbs.
 CSX Transportation operates most freight trackage in Middle Tennessee, and runs a classification yard in Nashville called Radnor Yard.
 Both the Cumberland and Tennessee rivers are navigable in Middle Tennessee.